From Atiyah Classes to Homotopy Leibniz Algebras: Atiyah classes

 \begin{proof}[Sketch of proof] (a) It follows from Lemmas~\ref{nonlinearityagain} and~\ref{coucou} that what we have defined is indeed a covariant derivative.
-Flatness follows from the Jacobi identity in $\sections{L}$ and the flatness of the $A$-connections on $E$ and $A^\perp\otimes E$.
+Flatness follows from the Jacobi identity of the Lie algebroid $L$, and the flatness of the $A$-connections on $E$ and $A^\perp\otimes E$.

 (b) It suffices to check that $\breve{g}$ is a morphism of $A$-modules.
 We have \end{proof}